Assessments

 A considered discussion designed to walk through findings, address any questions, and support a clearer understanding of results and recommendations.

-Who our assessments are designed for
+Who our services are suitable for

 We offer educational and cognitive assessments for children, adolescents, and adults, using tools that match each person's age and developmental stage.

-The WISC-V may be used to explore cognitive abilities in young people between the ages of six and 16.
-The WIAT-III is designed to build a clearer picture of academic skills from childhood through to adulthood.
+The WISC-V may be used to understand cognitive abilities in young people aged six to 16.
+The WIAT-III is designed to help create a clearer picture of academic skills from childhood through to adulthood.

 Your educational assessment is just one step in understanding learning needs.